-If you’ve been on workers’ compensation benefits in Georgia and/or are treating with a workers’ compensation doctor after your workplace injury, once you reach maximum medical improvement (“MMI”), your doctor may give you a permanent partial disability (“PPD”) rating.
-This is a percentage based on the American Medical Association (“AMA”) guidelines.
+If you are paid a workers’ comp check for a disability rating, it does not mean your case is settled.
+When you receive workers’ compensation benefits in Georgia and/or you are being treated by a workers’ compensation doctor after a workplace injury, eventually you may reach maximum medical improvement (MMI).
+Once you reach MMI, your doctor may then give you a permanent partial disability (PPD) rating.
+This is a percentage based on American Medical Association (“AMA”) guidelines.

 Maximum Medical Improvement (MMI) is the point in the worker’s treatment where their doctor determines that the injury or medical condition will not further improve.
 Although it could mean that the worker is completely healed, it could also mean that whatever the condition is at that point is as good as it will ever get.
 Before designating MMI, the doctor should have tried all means of treatment available.

 Permanent partial disability (PPD) are benefits paid to people who are not completely disabled but who have a permanent injury.
 PPD payments are not usually made until a person has reached MMI as determined by their doctor.

 The Georgia Workers’ Compensation Act provides formulas that assign amounts of compensation due when a doctor gives the worker a PPD rating, and it’s based on where they were injured and their workers’ compensation rate.
 OCGA 34-9-263 provides the breakdown.